wbrawner/jelos.org/docs/systems/pico-8.md

 ### Option 1: Running Pico-8 through the native engine

 Pico-8 games are best played with the default emulator as it supports all native features without any limitations.
 You need to purchase it from [Lexaloffle](https://www.lexaloffle.com/pico-8.php) and we do recommend that you buy a copy if you can.
 Its an awesome piece of software and it also comes with the tools to make your own games.
-Enabling SSH and SAMBA can be done from the settings menu.

 #### Setup

 Once you have purchased a license; the files you need will depend on the device you are using.
 These instructions will walk through how to set things up to work on all of our supported devices.

-The creation of the directories and copy of the files must be done as the root user.
-Creating the directories and copying the files directly to the microSD card **will not work** as the folder and files will not have the correct permissions.

 - Go to [Lexaloffle's download page](https://www.lexaloffle.com/games.php?page=updates)
 - From that page download the `Linux 64-bit` zip file and the `Raspberry Pi` zip file